-- To say roses have a long history would be an understatement.
-Rose fossils have been found up to 35 million years old and its cultivation in gardens goes back at least 5,000 years.
+Rose fossils up to 35 million years old have been discovered and rose cultivation goes back at least 5,000 years

-Even though the school children of New York state were asked to vote for state flower as early as 1890, for some reason the state legislature never officially proclaimed a winner until 1955.
-The rose was actually the children’s second choice as the New York state flower, losing out to the goldenrod but soundly defeating the daisy.
-In a run-off election in 1891, however, the rose won handily.
-As the rose has historically been one of the most highly cultivated flowers, with more than 150 species and 20,000 hybrids in existence, the New York legislature wisely chose not to play favorites and in their 1955 proclamation included roses “in any color or combination of colors common to it.”
+Even though the school children of New York were asked to vote for state flower as early as 1890, for some reason the state legislature never officially proclaimed a winner until 1955.
+The Rose has historically been one of the most highly cultivated flowers with more than 150 species and 20,000 hybrids in existence.
+The New York legislature wisely chose not to play favorites and in their 1955 proclamation included Roses “in any color or combination of colors common to it.”

-Roses grow well throughout the U.S., and can be found all across New York State, from New York City in the south to Rochester in the north, though the Hudson Valley region seems to be most vibrant producer of the New York state flower.
-While rose gardens have been a staple of parks and private estates in Europe for centuries, the rose gardens of the Hudson Valley seem to have taken the art form to new level.
-The Hudson flows from upstate New York in the vicinity of the state capitol in Albany, past historic sites such as Sleepy Hollow and Dobb’s Ferry, and on past Yonkers to New York City, feeding lush flower gardens all along the way.
+Roses grow well throughout the U.S., and can be found all across New York.
+The Hudson Valley region is the most vibrant producer of the flower.
+While Rose gardens have been a staple of parks and private estates in Europe for centuries, the rose gardens of the Hudson Valley seem to have taken the art form to new level.
+The Hudson flows from upstate New York, past historic sites such as Sleepy Hollow and Dobb’s Ferry, and on past Yonkers to New York City, feeding lush flower gardens all along the way.

-While rose plants do grow wild in New York, we’re reasonably certain that the schoolchildren and state legislature had the varieties we’ve grown to love as bouquets and centerpieces in mind when they proclaimed the rose as the New York state flower.
+While Rose plants do grow wild in New York, we’re reasonably certain that the schoolchildren and state legislature had the variety common in bouquets and centerpieces in mind when they proclaimed the Rose as the New York state flower.

 2 - 11